 These taxes are called trust fund taxes, because they are given in trust to a business, with the expectation that they will be turned over to the appropriate state or federal agency.
 Failing to pay employment taxes to the IRS and sales taxes to a state taxing authority and other federal, state, and local taxes can mean high fines and penalties.

 In general, it's considered tax evasion if you knowingly fail to report income or you don't file an income tax return.
 Some practices considered tax evasion/tax fraud:

-- Under-reporting income (claiming less income than you actually received from a specific source
+- Under-reporting income (claiming less income than you actually received from a specific source, particularly cash income.

 - Providing false information to the IRS about business income or expenses

 - Substantially understating your taxes (by stating a tax amount on your return which is less than the amount owed on the income you reported).